ArduPilot/ardupilot_wiki/common/source/docs/common-iflight-blitzf7AIO.rst

 Servo/Motor Outputs
 ===================

-AThe BLITZ Whoop F7 AIO has 4 PWM outputs internally connected to its 4-in-1 ESC.
+The BLITZ Whoop F7 AIO has 4 PWM outputs internally connected to its 4-in-1 ESC.
 The pads for motor output are M1 to M4 on the board.
 All 4 outputs support bi-directional DShot and DShot, as well as all PWM types.
 The default configuration is for bi-directional DShot using the already installed BlueJay firmware.

 The PWM are in in two groups: